EmbeddedOS/embeddedos.github.io/_posts/2024-07-24-Build-A-x86-Bootloader-BIOS.md

 - Verify CPU registers.
 - Verify the integrity of the BIOS code itself.
 - Verify some basic components like DMA, timer, interrupt controller.
-- Initialize, size, and verify system main memory.
+- Initialize, size, and verify system main memory (check corruptions).
 - Initialize BIOS.
 - Pass control to other specialized extension BIOSes (if installed).
 - **Identify, organize, and select which devices are available for booting**.